Cancun's municipal bus network stands efficient and budget-friendly. It covers both tourist and local areas.

 Renting a car, motorcycle, or bicycle forms a way to independence and flexibility for exploring Cancun and the broader region.

-Drive with caution and watch for topes.
+Drive defensively and watch for topes.

-The Tourist zone: Most hotels offer parking.
+Hotel Zone: Most hotels offer parking.
 Shopping malls and attractions possess parking lots (often for a fee).
 Downtown: Street parking poses a challenge.
 Public parking lots exist, often with attendants.

 Never park in areas marked with a circled "E" with a diagonal line (no parking).